Shrey-Parekh/loopin-iet-portal/server/README.md

 # LoopIn IET Portal - Backend Server

-This is the backend server for the LoopIn IET Portal, built with Node.js, Express, and MySQL.
+This is the backend server for the LoopIn IET Portal, now using Supabase (PostgreSQL) as the database and storage backend.

 ## Setup Instructions